How did nature cool the planet?

 In the climate debate, we have largely ignored the first two variables, with our misguided focus on carbon dioxide.
 We have completely ignored land management and the massive re-radiation effects in our climate models, despite the fact that this re-radiation represents 90% of the force driving the greenhouse effect.

 There is up to 40,000 ppm water vapour in the atmosphere, while there is 406 ppm CO2 in the air.
-Each water vapor molecule can absorb 8 times more energy than a CO2 molecule, 490 calories for water compared to about 72 calories for CO2.
+Each water vapor molecule can absorb 8 times more energy than a CO2 molecule, 490 calories per gram of water compared to about 72 calories for CO2.
 So water has far more potential to deal with the retained heat in the Earth system.

 So, we have focused on the least powerful of the factors driving the greenhouse effect, carbon dioxide, and we can’t do anything about that for 1,000 years.
 Drawing down carbon is important, of course, and regenerating the soil-water-carbon system is the most powerful approach at our disposal, and we can no longer afford to ignore it.